Aditya1617G/CodSoft-AI-Internship/Task 1 Ai_Chatbot/README.txt

 Task 1 – Rule-Based AI Chatbot

-This is a basic rule-based chatbot built using Python.
-It responds to user input with predefined replies using simple if-else conditions.

 Objective

-Task 1

 To create a chatbot that can hold a basic conversation and answer common questions.
 This helped me understand how chat-based logic flows using conditional statements.